 Get an internship

 Although you might feel ready to start working for a major company right away, one of the best ways to get a feel of what to expect is to nail down an internship.
 If possible, find an internship while you’re still in school–or you can apply for one after graduation.
 While the concept of an unpaid internship might sound unappealing to you and your pile of monthly bills, remember that the professional, in-house experience will provide you with priceless real world know-how that most new designers don’t have.

 Start out as a freelancer

 Consider freelancing before going for a permanent position.
 This will give you the opportunity to work for a bunch of clients at once, rather than just one.
 You can also start out slow with one or two projects and—as the word gets out about your skills in design—you can take on more and more.
 If you decide to go the freelance route, hire an experienced accountant who knows how to handle 1099 info and other specialized tax forms; working from home can be difficult, but freelancing has a ton of benefits when it comes to tax write-offs.

 Rely on your local printer for support whether you direct a company’s marketing budget or freelance.
-They should be able to provide you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing with FSC certified products.
+They should be able to provide you with the latest information, inspiration, technical advice, and innovative ideas for communicating your message through print, design and typography, signage, apparel, variable data printing and direct mail, integrated marketing and environmental responsible printing.
 If they can’t, you have the wrong printer!
 The best advice, always, is to ASK YOUR PRINTER!